rguichardaz/guichardaz.website/_pages/about.md

 - Investigating links between economich change, intellectual property and entrepreneurship within Schumpeterian thought and from an evolutionary perspective.

-**Experimental Economics:** My work examines the intersection of creativity, social preferences, and intellectual property using original experimental protocols.
-Key areas of focus include:
+**Experimental Economics:** My work explores the interplay between creativity, social preferences, and intellectual property through original experimental designs.
+Key research areas include:

 - Empirical investigations into historical justifications for intellectual property and their connections to individuals' social/distributive preferences.